 West Village Theatre: 2007 10th Ave SW, Calgary, AB, T3C 0K4.

-Billets and financial support may be available.
+Billets may be available.
 Early application is encouraged to enable Ghost River to support participants’ funding applications.

 Recent GRT credits include: directing/co-writing The Last Voyage of Donald Crowhurst (Betty Mitchell Award for Outstanding Production, New Play & Direction), directing/co-writing The Highest Step in the World (Betty Award Outstanding Production, CITT Award for Technical Achievement) concept/direction SCENT BAR, TOUCH, TASTE and Tomorrow’s Child for a blindfolded audience as part of GRT’s Six Senses Series.